So much data, but where’s the insight?

-The benefits of topic modelling
+The benefits of topic modeling

 For example, say you want to understand what people are saying about your product on social media.
-You could combine topic modelling techniques with sentiment analysis to discover which aspects or features (topics) of your product are being discussed most often.
+You could combine topic modeling techniques with sentiment analysis to discover which aspects or features (topics) of your product are being discussed most often.
 You can then use sentiment analysis to see if people’s experiences of your product are positive, negative, or neutral.

 Similarly, what if you wanted to comb through customer service emails to understand your customer’s biggest challenges?
-You could export that unstructured data and use topic modelling tools to highlight and understand what your customers’ key issues (topics discussed) are.
+You could export that unstructured data and use topic modeling tools to highlight and understand what your customers’ key issues (topics discussed) are.
 It then becomes incredibly easy to deliver a data-driven and actionable strategy to improve your service and empower users.
 This is great for understanding the voice of your customers (VoC) and where you can help.

 Here’s what it can do for you:

 - Mine relevant information at scale

 Rather than sift through a large database of information — from social media posts to customer service emails — you can automate the text mining process using topic modeling algorithms.
 It’s fast, accurate and scalable, meaning you can evaluate as much data as you want.